MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xbl-discount.md

 4. Download [Party SDK](https://docs.microsoft.com/gaming/playfab/features/multiplayer/networking/) or [PlayFab REST SDKs](https://docs.microsoft.com/gaming/playfab/index#pivot=documentation&panel=sdks).

 ## Do I need to upgrade my studio tier to Pro or Enterprise to make use of the subsidy?
-No. You can access PlayFab Party and Matchmaking at unlimited scale, for free, as part of the indie tier, as long as the originating player used the `LoginWithXbox()` API to access PlayFab services.
+No. You can access PlayFab Party and Matchmaking at unlimited scale, for free, as part of the indie tier, as long as the originating player uses the `LoginWithXbox()` API to access PlayFab services.

 ## What if I want to use PlayFab services other than Party or Matchmaking?
-If you want to use other PlayFab services beyond the indie tier limits, you will need to upgrade your studio account.
+If you want to use other PlayFab services beyond the indie tier limits you will need to upgrade your studio account.
 You can do this self-serve through the Game Manager portal or by working with your Microsoft developer account manager.

 ## What if a PlayFab Party has a mix of Xbox Live and non-Xbox Live players?
 The consumption meters used to bill PlayFab Party are player-oriented: player network-minutes, player voice-minutes, network egress etc. Xbox Live players will not increment these meters and effectively be zero rated. **Other usage will be billed normally.** [See PlayFab Party pricing for more information.](../../multiplayer/networking/pricing.md)